aayush-kumar-2310/90DaysDSA/Codechef/README.md

-Follow the link to the repository that contains all codes to Codechef's problems.
+Follow the link to the repository that contains codes to Codechef's problems.